 Both the G33M02 and G33M03 support 45nm processors.

 Important: Celeron/Pentium/Core 2 Duo and Core 2 Quad systems use 2 different motherboards.
 This is important, since the G33M02 has missing VRM hardware (7/11 installed), which physically prevents these systems from accepting Core 2 Quad processors.
 This is a physical limitation of the G33M02 motherboard and cannot be corrected, as it is a hardware and firmware limitation.

 While the G33M02 is physically crippled in terms of processor upgrades, the G33M03 VRM is fully populated and does not have this problem, and the BIOS is written to accept Core 2 Quad processors.

 Maximum supported processors:

 - G33M02: Core 2 Duo E8600

-- G33M03: Core 2 Quad Q9650 Note: A heatsink upgrade is recommended for systems that shipped with a Core 2 Duo.
+- G33M03: Core 2 Quad Q9650 Note: A heatsink upgrade is recommended for factory Core 2 Duo systems.

 The second problem is power related.
-Many of these systems have inadequate power supplies.
+In addition to being small form factor, many of these systems have inadequate power supplies from the factory.
 Generally speaking, M02 systems usually ship with 250W Bestec units, while M03 systems ship with a 305W Delta unit.
-This not always the case, but is usually what shows up.
-I would not recommend either power supply be used with a dedicated graphics card IF you can replace it (although the Delta unit should be sufficient for a low power card).
+This may not always the case, but is usually what they come with.
+250W units MUST be replaced and 305W units may work with a low end card, but check the card power requirements before using the factory power supply.